 Kay quickly began making a name for herself following a guest performance at New York City's Birdland, Iridium and a successful solo New York debut at the Kitano New York Jazz Room in November 2009.

 In May 2010, she held a special Birthday Concert at the same location.
 There was also a dinner show as K & Neo at Jazz at Kitano and an appearance at Bitter End, Nublu and Zinc Bar.
 Later that year Kay recorded with two-time Grammy award nominee saxophonist Adam Kolker, (Reflections/Sunnyside Records) and was a guest on his subsequent European tour.

 She began 2011 with one of her regularly sold-out concerts at Zinc Bar "2011 Valentine’s Celebration” followed by appearances at a number of Benefit Concerts for Japan’s Earthquake/Tsunami relief.
 In June, she made an appearance as a guest soloist with the New York Symphonic Ensemble at the United Nations, and her acting debut in the Off-Broadway play “It’s a Hardbop Life” (lead).
 K & Neo's version of "Summertime" -- released on their CD Timeless -- was featured in UNIQLO Clothing's International TV Advertising campaign in Japan, Korea and other countries in Asia.

 In 2013, Kay joined the rosters for their Jazz series of the Metropolitan Room New York City which is selected as one of the best 50 jazz clubs in America by ZAGAT In April, she got invited to Costa Rica as an international guest performer to the biggest Comic Convention in Central America “Cosparty”.
-She performed in front of 10,000 screaming fans and made an appearance to another big comic convention in El Salvedor as well.
+She performed in front of 10,000 screaming fans and made an appearance to another big comic convention in El Salvedor and Bolivia as well.

 CosParty -Costa Rica